 Home to the financial district and some of London’s tallest buildings, the City of London has a colourful history that’s waiting to be discovered.
 With ancient Roman ruins, sky high green spaces and Victorian markets, there is much more to London City than meets the eye.
+All of these things to see in London are within touching distance of our Clayton Hotel.
 Here’s our list of 9 unique things to do in the City of London:

-The Sky Garden is London’s tallest public garden sitting on top of 38 storeys overlooking all of London.
+Once of the cooler things to see in London, the London Sky Garden is London’s tallest public garden sitting on top of 38 storeys’s overlooking all of London.
 Enclosed within a glass dome, the garden features three terraces with an abundance of trees, plants and tropical flowers from around the world.
 Entrance to the garden is free but you’ll need to book a ticket to enter.
 We recommend reserving your ticket a few days in advance of your visit to avoid disappointment.

 There are three restaurants and bars in the Sky Garden so why not extend your visit and enjoy some drinks and delicious food while soaking up those amazing views!

 The Tower of London has a rich and bloody history.
 Once a prison that hosted many public executions such as those of Henry VIII’s wives Anne Boleyn and Catherine Howard, the tower is now open to the public.
 The crown jewels are kept at the Tower of London and each night the ceremony of the keys takes place when the tower guards lock each door to the tower.
 Visitors can apply to escort the guard for this very important, 700-year-old tradition.